lukaus/lactf_2025/writeups/2password/README.md

 ![output](/media/2password_dump.png)
 <br/><br/>

 It took me a little bit of playing around with this output to find a way to get the flag, though I was overcomplicating it.
-I tried interpreting these printed values as pointers to other via the %s, but the answer was pretty simple -- in fact, the flag has already been printed!
+I tried interpreting these printed values as pointers to other parts of the stack via the %s, but the answer was pretty simple -- in fact, the flag has already been printed!
 Looking at one of the values:
 ```
 0x68747b667463616c
 ```